tuanngv244/konstell-homepage/src/@core/components/seo/README.md

-# JSON-LD SEO Schema Implementation for Winways Inc.
+# JSON-LD SEO Schema Implementation for Konstell Inc.

 This documentation provides comprehensive JSON-LD schema implementation for your Next.js application to improve SEO and search engine understanding.